garctaedius/change_wallpaper/README.md

 # Requirements
 You need to get Wallpaper Engine from steam [https://store.steampowered.com/app/431960/Wallpaper_Engine/](https://store.steampowered.com/app/431960/Wallpaper_Engine/).
 You will also need to find the Wallpaper projects you like and subscribe to these.

 Additionally, you need an API key from OpenWeatherMap [https://openweathermap.org/](https://openweathermap.org/).
 The free option works well because only a couple of calls are made an hour and only the current weather is relevant.
+Sign up on their website, confirm your email, and go to [https://home.openweathermap.org/api_keys](https://home.openweathermap.org/api_keys) to find your key.

 Finally, you will need python3 [https://www.python.org/downloads/](https://www.python.org/downloads/) (tested on python 12 and 13).